|Effective Date:||Expiration Date:||Chapters:|

 An employee’s medical diagnosis is confidential information and a supervisor shall not disclose the status of an employee to any unauthorized entities.
 For purposes of this paragraph, an authorized entity means the Department of Health or another District or federal agency engaged in COVID-19 contact tracing.
 Any disclosure made to an authorized entity should be done in consultation with the agency’s General Counsel’s Office.

-Employees who knowingly fail to wear a face covering threaten the integrity of the District government, create an immediate hazard to other District employees, and engage in conduct that is detrimental to the public health.
-For this reason, unless an accommodation is required for medical reasons, an employee who does not wear a face covering when required is subject to summary administrative action, which may include an immediate one-day suspension with instructions to return to the workplace the following day, and to wear a face covering.
-Agencies should adhere to summary action provisions of Chapter 16 of the District Personnel Manual or any applicable Collective Bargaining Agreements when enforcing face covering requirements.
+Employees who knowingly fail to wear a face covering when required threaten the integrity of the District government, create an immediate hazard to other District employees, and engage in conduct that is detrimental to the public health.
+For this reason, unless an accommodation is required for medical or other qualifying reasons, an employee who does not wear a face covering when required is subject to summary administrative action, which may include an immediate one-day suspension with instructions to return to the workplace the following day, and to wear a face covering.
+Agencies should adhere to the summary action provisions consistent with Chapter 16 of the District Personnel Manual or any applicable Collective Bargaining Agreements when enforcing face covering requirements.

 If an employee refuses to leave the workplace following their summary suspension, agencies should contact the Department of General Services’ Protective Services Division for assistance by calling (202) 727-8031.